 Leisure The hotel features an indoor swimming pool and a patio for guests' entertaining.
 A gym and a fitness centre are available for hotel guests too.

 Internet Wireless internet is available in the entire hotel free of charge.

 You will be met at Paris Charles de Gaulle airport where your private transport awaits.
-On arrival in the Champagne region we will visit a very small family run Champagne House in La Chapelle Monthodon, in the heart of the Marne Valley, for a tour of their tiny winery, a tasting of their superb traditional Champagnes and lunch with the winemaker before heading to Reims to check in to the Hotel de la Paix, your home for the next three nights.
+On arrival in the Champagne region, lunch will be served in the Orangerie at a 17th Century Chateau.
+After a relaxed gourmet lunch a short drive will take you to your first Champagne House visit in Mareuil-Sur-Ay, the prestigious Champagne Philipponnat.
+Owners of 17 hectares of Grand Cru and Premiere Cru rated vineyards The Philipponnat family have been wine growers in the Champagne region for sixteen generations, dating back to 1522.
+If weather permits there will be a visit to the vineyards followed by a tour of the winery where you learn about the fascinating champagne making process, a tasting of some of their desirable vintage cuvees.
+Following this we head to Reims to check in to the Hotel de la Paix, your home for the next three nights.
 You will have the evening at leisure to enjoy the atmosphere of Reims.

 The transfer time from Charles de Gaulle to Reims is approximately 2 hours.

 Please advise us of any dietary requirements in advance.

 After breakfast and a leisurely morning you will visit the chalk caves of Champagne Taittinger in Reims for a private tour and tasting.
 Founded in 1734, the Taittinger Champagne house is based in Reims and is run by a family dedicated to keeping their legacy alive by honouring its rich history and dedication to producing fine wine.

 Taittinger is one of the last great Champagne Houses to be owned and actively managed by the family named on the label.